About the Recipe

 Soak the Elderberries

-Start by placing the fresh or dried elderberries in a pot with a little more than 2 cups of water (omit if using fresh elderberries) approximately 110-120 degrees.
-Let them soak for about 30 minutes.
+Start by placing freeze dried elderberries in a pot with 2 1/4 cups of water110 degrees.
+Let them soak for about 10 minutes.
 This step helps rehydrate the berries, making it easier to extract their goodness.

 2. Heat the Mixture